paulwakeford/whatiuse/README.md

 Current versions of MacOS, iOS (I don't jailbreak) and watchOS.

-For macOS I have my dock on the right hand side - so it doesn't move when I add or remocve monitors.
+For macOS I have my dock on the right hand side - so it doesn't move when I add or remove monitors.

 Apps - easier as a table.